jckhxn/file-uploader/README.md

 ### UI Components

 - **Lucide Icons**: Clean and intuitive icons for a polished UI.
-- **Custom Tooltip**: Provides dynamic feedback for user actions like copying URLs.
+- **Custom Tooltip**: Provides dynamic feedback for user actions like copying URLs and previewing images.

 ---